 It took twelve months to restore the damaged Kurhaus restaurant and the Bel Etage above it.
 The reopening took place on 6 February 1988, exactly one year after the fire.

 New catering for the Kurhaus

 In early December 1993, the catering firm Kurhaus Gaststätten GmbH had to declare bankruptcy, so that at the start of 1994, a lease agreement was signed with the catering experts Meinrad Schmiederer and Roland Dieterle.
 After being fully refurbished once again, the Kurhaus catering was reopened at the start of June with many star guests, including star trumpeter Walter Scholz and Olympic champion Georg Thoma, together with German entertainers, singers and television personalities such as Dieter Thomas Heck, Bernd Clüver, Ireen Sheer and Birgit Schrowange.
 Roland Dieterle withdrew from the Kurhaus catering in 2002.
-Since then, Meinrad Schmiederer, proprietor and manager of the "Relais & Chateaux Hotel Dollenberg", has had sole responsibility for the Kurhaus catering.
+Until february 2018, Meinrad Schmiederer, proprietor and manager of the "Relais & Chateaux Hotel Dollenberg", has had sole responsibility for the Kurhaus catering.

 In 2005 and 2006, the Kurhaus restaurant was once again modified, this time in Friedrich Weinbrenner's classicist style.

 At the end of January 2011, refurbishment work began to bring the historical Bénazetsaal in line with the spirit of the times and to install state-of-the-art technical equipment.
 The reopening was celebrated on 3 September 2011 with the Grand Prix Ball.